the-full-stack/website/docs/spring2021/index.md

 # Full Stack Deep Learning - Course Spring 2021

 !!! info
-    Looking for the latest edition of the course?
-[Click here](2022/index.md).
+    This is the page for the 2021 edition of the course.
+For the 2022 edition, [click here](/course/2022).

 We've updated and improved our materials for our 2021 course taught at UC Berkeley and online.